StrangeBeeCorp/docs/docs/thehive/administration/status/about-statuses.md

 Each status is associated with:

 * A stage: TheHive includes three predefined stages—*New*, *In progress*, and *Closed*.
-Stages are hardcoded and can't be modified, deleted, or extended.
+Stages are hard-coded and can't be modified, deleted, or extended.
 * A visibility: The status is either displayed or hidden (available since version 5.5).
-* A color: The color should be selected carefully to help users easily recognize the status.
+* A color: The color should help users easily recognize the status.

 ## Permissions